Reimbursement of treatment costs in the European Union

 - The Health Insurance Fund uses one bank account for each insured person at a time.
 If you have submitted to the Health Insurance Fund different bank account numbers while applying for benefits then all transactions that have not been made yet will be made to the account that was submitted last.
 Account data can be changed through the citizen’s portal or with a written application.

 To claim reimbursement, you need to submit to the Health Insurance Fund the following documents:

 2. Original invoices, copies of prescriptions, documents certifying the payment

-3. Case summary (may be a copy).
-It should contain the following information:
+3. Summary of medical history / epicrisis (may be a copy) containing the following information:

-- Description of the health care service that was provided
+- description of the health care services provided;

-- Diagnosis (principal diagnosis, accompanying conditions, justification of the diagnosis, course of illness, patient’s condition at admission)
+- diagnosis (principal diagnosis, concomitant conditions, diagnostic reasoning, course of illness, patient’s condition at arrival);

 4. Referral (may be a copy).